colinjdm/lowtemp/README.md

 Graph breaks down every temperature into a "bar graph".
 This graph is made up of the unicode block character.
 Each block represents two degrees.
 When printed as a series of blocks, the blocks are seamless and appear as a long rectangle.
 The graph!

 This color and graph data is then returned to the f-string.
 The color must be reset in several places to avoid coloring the whole printed line the same color.

+Before the loop is performed again, an if-statement checks to see if the time is 12pm.
+If so, and if 6 hours have been displayed, the loop exits.
+This ensures that only one evening of temperatures are printed.
+Otherwise the full week of hourly temperatures would be printed, which would be far too much information.

 #### Next Steps